 A running nose, watery eyes and itchy skin can make for a terrible run any time, but during allergy season we often have all three at once combined with difficulty breathing!

-What’s more is many runners find themselves in a slew of bad runs, but don’t realize that allergies are to blame!
+You’ve never had asthma and now suddenly, you’re struggling to find the air, having fatigue and you don’t even know that all the pollen in the air is to blame, not your training.
 If you’re doing everything right with training and recovery, but suddenly feeling more fatigue and headaches it might be time to consider allergies.

 The obvious first solution if you’re having a lot of symptoms is to try an over the counter solution like Allegra or Claritin.
 However, as I can attest, this alone may not be enough to make your runs great during the high pollen season.
 What it will do is mitigate symptoms, meaning less sneezing, snot rockets, coughing, itching and headaches while you run.